-This classroom is here to help you through your appeal of the Board of Veterans' Appeals (BVA) decision denying your claim for VA benefits.
+This classroom is here to help you through your appeal of the Board of Veterans' Appeals (BVA) decision that denied your claim for VA benefits.
 We hope that this will help you feel more confident about dealing with the legal system.

 Is this classroom for you?

 - You want to appeal your BVA denial for VA benefits